LASIK Over 55

 LASIK over 55 - Why there are better options

-risks and less side effects.
-We believe it is the most ethical and best
+over the age of 55 with fewer risks and side effects.
+We believe that it is the most ethical and best practice for us to

-procedure for patients over 55 to consider this other option instead of a
+recommend that patients over the age of 55 consider this other option instead of a laser based surgery.

-Ophthalmology has been blessed with increased technology for patients
+Ophthalmology has been blessed with improved technology for patients

 over the age of 55.
 When getting LASIK over 55, there are several cons

 to the procedure.
-The most prominent con is that due to a process of the
+The most significant con is that due to a process of the

 lens weakening called presbyopia, patients who get LASIK over 55 cannot